Starignus/listing_airbnb/README.md

 # Using ML and NLP to establish your first competitive listing for your Airbnb property

 * The first model creates a pricing tool for a first Airbnb property using features just related to the property, the location, and amenities.
-The predicted price will be sued as a feature in the second model.
+The predicted price will be used as a feature in the second model.

 * The second model will be set to maximise the user repose on a listing and predict an overall consumer review.
 The target will be defined in the process.